-The units of Wang De-lin, Tang Ju-wu, Li Du, Su Bing-wen and

-others, which were the main force of the national salvation army, had already retreated to China proper via Shanhaiguan or via the Soviet Union.
-The stalwart anti-Japanese forces, such as Wang Dian-yang and Dian Chen units, had been destroyed by the enemy while fighting repeated bloody battles to the last man to save the country.
+The units of Wang De-lin, Tang Ju-wu, Li Du, Su Bing-wen and others, which were the main force of the national salvation army, had already retreated to China proper via Shanhaiguan or via the Soviet Union.
+The stalwart anti-Japanese forces, such as Wang Dian-yang and Dian Chen units, had been destroyed by the enemy in repeated bloody battles to save the country from fighting to the last man.